 Staff training for instructional staff is coded to 2213 - Instructional Staff Training Services.
-Other licensed staff training is coded to the program related to the specific employee

-(e.g., 2120 for counselors, 2400 for school administrators).
+Other licensed staff training is coded to the program related to the specific employee (e.g., 2120 for counselors, 2400 for school administrators).
 Non-licensed staff training is generally coded to program 2834, except for transportation (2700) and food service (3100) or may be coded to a support program related to the specific employee (e.g., 2400 for school administration, 2600 for maintenance workers).
 Mileage related to training should be charged to the same program used for the training.

-- 2835 Health Services.
-Activities concerned with medical, dental and nursing services provided for school district employees.
-Included are physical examinations, referrals and emergency care. - 2839 Other Staff Services.
-Staff services which cannot be classified under the preceding programs. - 2840 Information Systems Services.
+- 2840 Information Systems Services.
 Activities concerned with preparing data for storage, storing data and retrieving them for reproduction as information for management and reporting.
 This includes activities related to networks and networking of information systems. - 2841 Supervising Information Systems Services.
 Activities concerned with directing, managing and supervising information systems services. - 2842 Systems Analysis Services.
 Activities concerned with searching for and evaluating alternatives for achieving defined objectives, based on judgment and, wherever possible, on quantitative methods.
 Where applicable, these activities pertain to the development of information systems procedures or application to electronic data processing equipment. - 2843 Programming Services.
 Activities concerned with the preparation of a logical sequence of operations to be performed, either manually or electronically, in solving problems or processing data.
 These activities also involve preparing coded instructions and data for such sequences. - 2844 Operations Services.
 Activities concerned with scheduling, maintaining and producing data.
 This includes activities related to networks and networking of information systems, as well as operating business machines, data preparation devices and data processing machines. - 2845 Telecommunication Services.
-Activities concerned with installing and maintaining equipment and software for telephone and computer networking systems. - 2849 Other Information Systems Services.
-Activities concerned with data processing not described above.
+Activities concerned with installing and maintaining equipment and software for telephone and computer networking systems.

-- 2850 Risk Management Services.
+- 2849 Other Information Systems Services.
+Activities concerned with data processing not described above. - 2850 Risk Management Services.
 Activities concerned with the acquisition of various types of insurance coverage, other than employee benefits.
 Included here are the costs of acquiring liability, fidelity, unemployment compensation, workers' compensation and student insurance coverage.
 Property insurance is coded in program 2620 (or 2600).
 Vehicle insurance for student transportation vehicles is coded in program 2720 (or 2700).
 Vehicle insurance for Food Service is coded in program 3130 (or 3100).
 Vehicle insurance for other vehicles is coded in program 2650 (or 2600). - 2890 Other Support Services Central.
 Other central support services which cannot be classified elsewhere in the 2800 series. - 2900 Other Support Services.
 All other support services not classified elsewhere in the 2000 series.
 Severance payments to support staff must be coded here.
 Severance pay to teachers must be coded to 0090 Other General Education. - 2910 Volunteer Services.
 Activities concerned with securing and providing non-paid volunteers for a school or school district.
-Expenditures related to this program include salaries and benefits for the coordinator position, as well as supplies, materials, equipment, postage, telephone, etc. - 3000 Non-Instructional Services.
-Activities concerned with providing non-instructional services to students, staff or the community. - 3100 Food Services Operations.
-Activities concerned with providing food to students and staff in a school or school district.
-This service area includes preparing and serving regular and incidental meals, lunches or snacks in connection with school activities and food delivery. - 3110 Food Service Direction - 3120 Food Preparation/serving - 3130 Food Delivery - 3140 Catering - 3150 A La Carte - 3200 Enterprise Operations.
-Activities that are financed and operated for a manner similar to private business enterprises - where the stated intent is that the costs are financed or recovered primarily through user charges.
-Food Services should not be charged here but rather to program 3100.
-One example could be the school district bookstore or before- or after-school day care programs.
+Expenditures related to this program include salaries and benefits for the coordinator position, as well as supplies, materials, equipment, postage, telephone, etc. - ► 3000 Non-Instructional Services.
+Non-Instructional Services.
+Activities concerned with providing noninstructional services to students, staff or the community such community partnerships, community involvement, community outreach.